newo88/p2-marvel-quiz/README.md

 ![Responsive](assets/images/responsive.PNG)

 -   Multiple Quizs on differnet characters.
--   Random question generator so user can take the same quiz more than once to get different questions.
+-   Random question generator so the user can take the same quiz more than once to get different questions.
+-   Timer visible to the user at the bottom of the quiz page to add more of a challenge to the quiz.
+-   An tracking system to let the user know how many questions they answered.
+-   Feed back at the end of the quiz to let the user know how they done.